Late Contact (Slow-Pitch)

 Also known as: being late, late swing

-Late contact happens when the bat meets the ball behind the ideal contact point — closer to or behind the back edge of the plate — usually producing weak contact to the opposite field or a foul ball.
+Late contact happens when the bat meets the ball behind the ideal contact point.
+This means closer to or behind the back edge of the plate.
+This means usually producing weak contact to the opposite field or a foul ball.

 Even though slow pitch gives hitters far more reaction time than fast pitch, late contact is still common, especially against a flatter or faster-than-expected arc, or when a hitter's load and stride are not synced to the pitch's descent.
-Contact made late means the barrel has not yet reached its fastest, most extended point when it meets the ball, so exit speed and direction both suffer — the ball is typically pushed weakly to the opposite field rather than driven.
+Contact made late means the barrel has not yet reached its fastest, most extended point when it meets the ball.
+As a result, exit speed and direction both suffer.
+This means the ball is typically pushed weakly to the opposite field rather than driven.

 Example

-Expecting a higher arc, the hitter starts the swing late on a flatter pitch and makes contact well behind the plate, producing a weak fly ball to the opposite-field gap instead of a pulled line drive.
+Expecting a higher arc, the hitter starts the swing late on a flatter pitch and makes contact well behind the plate.
+This produces a weak fly ball to the opposite-field gap instead of a pulled line drive.

 Why it matters